JamelChouarfia/CSCE240FinalProject/README.md

 ## Disease Chatbot

-This chatbot allows the user to chat with an AI to learn more about various diseases.\
+This chatbot allows the user to chat with an AI to learn more about various diseases.
-The currently supported diseases are\
+The currently supported diseases are:
-\
+HIV
+Scabies
+Rabies
+Rubella
-Avian Flu\
+Avian Flu
+Malaria
 Measles

-Chatbot with a simple GUI that can answer questions related to a list of supported diseases based on infomation gathered from CDC and WebMD pages.
-Current supported diseases: HIV, Scabies, Rabies, Rubella, Avian Flu, Malaria, Measles, Polio, and Mumps.
+Polio
+Mumps

 <img src="./DiseaseChatbotProject/images/ChatSessionImage.png" width="400">